 Literature’s Great Swimming Pools

-11 of the most memorable chlorine castles ever dreamed up by humankind.
-They go from sexy to gross to gruesome really quickly.
+11 of the sexiest, gruesomest, most memorable chlorine castles ever dreamed up by humankind

 The sea is an image endlessly described in literature — an ineffable, uncontrollable mass looming just beyond our hometowns and our imaginations.
 Pools, on the other hand, offer us something different.
 Yes, they may be giant contaminated vats of bodies, germs, and definitely urine, but they’re also staples of summer and a reminder of the season’s possibilities.
 The presence of a pool is never a simple matter.
 If Jung’s theories have any merit, bodies of water, especially the artificial constructions that are part of our homes, offer great insight into the psyches and unconsciouses of people in and around them.
 For some, they are embodiments of order, structure, even control.
 For others, class symbols.
 Without a doubt they’re the backdrop for a fair share of literature’s steamiest, most memorable scenes.
 And always, pools conjure up the glories of a season full of sweat, splashing, sleeping in, a season of perpetual youth.